Amendments to tax laws

 Personal Income Tax Law

-- The proposed abolition of the incentive for employing persons with disabilities.
-Article 21g of the Personal Income Tax Law prescribed an exemption from salary tax for employers who employ a person with a disability for an indefinite period, for up to three years from the date of commencement of employment.
-As of 1 January 2027, this provision is to be deleted, meaning that the tax incentive will no longer be available for new employments.
+• The incentive for employing persons with disabilities is proposed to be abolished.
+Article 21g of the Personal Income Tax Law provides for an exemption from salary tax for employers who employ a person with a disability for an indefinite period, for up to three years from the date of commencement of employment.
+As of 1 January 2027, this provision will be deleted, meaning that the tax incentive will no longer be available for new employment.
 Rights acquired by 31 December 2026 will continue to apply until the expiry of the prescribed period.

 Law on Mandatory Social Security Contributions